This page covers the information you require to hold an event on land owned or managed by Huntingdonshire District Council (HDC).

 Organising a street party

-If you would like to organise a street party you may need to apply for a street closure.
+If you would like to organise a street party you may need to apply for a road closure via Cambridgeshire County Council, have a look at their information.
 There is a lot of local information on our Street Parties page.
 Further advice can be found on GOV.UK and in the Guide to Organising a Street Party.

 If you plan to use the green space next to your houses as well then please get in touch with us so we can check if it is HDC land and let you know what you need to do.

 If you plan to have a bouncy castle or other inflatable you do need to let us know about your event and provide certain documents.
 Please see the information about inflatables.